SenseLogic/PENDOWN/README.md

 ## Styling

-As mentioned above, Pendown tags directly incorporate presentational properties in their syntax.
+As stated above, Pendown tags are designed to directly incorporate presentational properties in their syntax.

-They can thus be followed by one or several lists of style modifiers :
+This is done by adding one or several lists of style modifiers right after them :

 ```
 {{^big,red,yellow_fill\ a big red text with a yellow background }}